hmrc/vat-service-guide/source/documentation/obligations.html.md

 ## Period keys

 A period key is an ID code for an obligation period.
 It is normally a string of four alphanumeric characters but some period keys can be four numeric digits.
-Period keys that include a # symbol must be encoded or escaped in the URL, for example: %23001
+Period keys that include a # symbol must be encoded or escaped in the URL, for example: %23001</br>
+Period keys do not need to be shown to the end user, they are used by software to ensure the return is recorded against the correct obligation.

-### Where do I find the period key
+### Finding a period key

 The period key can be found in the returned obligation, an example is given below.